EdwardRutz/chai-tests/README.md

 # Javascript Testing with Chai

 Using Chia for Javascript Test Driven Development.
+- Use TDD to write code testing a movie title to confirm it is formatted in the proper Title Case.
 - Chai is a BDD/TDD assertion library for node and the browser.
 It can pair with any javascript testing framework. <cite>[ChaiJS.com](http://chaijs.com/)</cite>
 - See the tutorial [Javascript Unit Testing](https://teamtreehouse.com/library/javascript-unit-testing)
 - Writing tests with Chai's expect method